Rapougnac/Kiwiibot-typescript/README.md

 ```bash
 ./setup.sh
 ```
-And you're redy to go!
+And you're ready to go!